dsccommunity/DscResource.Common/README.md

 Compare current and desired property state for any DSC resource and return a hashtable with the metadata from the comparison.

-This introduces a new design pattern how to evaluate current and desired state in a DSC resource.
-This cmdlet is meant to be used in a DSC resource from both the _Test_ and _Set_.
-The evaluation is made in _Set_ to make sure to only change the properties that was not in desired state.
-Properties that was in desired state should not be changed again.
-This design pattern also handles when the cmdlet `Invoke-DscResource` is called with the method `Set` which with this design pattern will evaluate the properties correctly.
+This introduces a new design pattern that is used to evaluate current and desired state in a DSC resource.
+This cmdlet is meant to be used in a DSC resource from both _Test_ and _Set_.
+The evaluation is made in _Set_ to make sure to only change the properties that are not in the desired state.
+Properties that are in the desired state should not be changed again.
+This design pattern also handles when the cmdlet `Invoke-DscResource` is called with the method `Set`, which with this design pattern will evaluate the properties correctly.

 See the other design pattern that uses the cmdlet [`Test-DscParameterState`](#test-dscparameterstate)